 Slow Cooker Cauliflower Soup with Pepper Jack & Bacon is a creamy, silky recipe that balances healthy, vitamin-packed cauliflower with zesty cheese and decadent bacon...and using frozen cauliflower, it couldn't be any simpler to make!

-Welp, it actually feels like winter once again here in Texas...albeit only for a few days before it hits the 70s again. 😛 But my understanding that other parts of the country are currently getting bombarded with snow!
-So while the temperatures are nice and chilly, how about taking full advantage by making a big crock pot full of soup...because what better way to warm up?!
+Welp, it actually feels like winter once again here in Texas...albeit only for a few days before it hits the 70s again.
+But my understanding that other parts of the country are currently getting bombarded with snow.
+So while the temperatures are nice and chilly, how about taking full advantage by making a big crock pot full of soup...specifically, creamy, warming Cauliflower Soup!

 You may certainly start with fresh cauliflower, but I like the simplicity and convenience of frozen...and since I always have a couple of bags in the freezer, I can whip up this yummy, easy soup anytime!

 After the cauliflower has cooked until tender, the real fun begins thanks to one of my favorite kitchen appliances EVER...my trusty immersion blender!
 This inexpensive little gadget is worth its weight in gold, as it effortlessly purees a soup like this to silky perfection.
 But no worries if you don't have an immersion blender...you can absolutely achieve a smooth soup by transferring it in batches to a blender or food processor.

 If you don't care for pepper jack, you may certainly substitute mild Monterey Jack or even sharp cheddar, but I enjoy the kick that pepper jack lends this soup.
 Finally, garnish your bowl with crispy, salty, GLORIOUS diced bacon.
 And by "garnish," of course, I mean pile it on!